 TIMING & RESULTS

-Runners will have a time limit of 1 hour and 15 minutes for the 10K and 1 hour for the 5K.
+Runners will have a time limit of 1 hour and 30 minutes for the run.
 A time limit allows us to host a fun and safe road races, due to permit restriction and are mindful our fabulous volunteer time.
 We hope you understand and if you have any questions or concerns, feel free to message us.